MrRexZ/countrysearch_backend/README.md

 If the default port is changed, and if you're using [this frontend app](https://github.com/MrRexZ/countrysearch_frontend), you'll need to change the target port there too.

 ## Instructions
+To launch the app, you can either refer to the `Release` tabs in Github or building from source.

 To build from source :

 1. Navigate to root, then run `mvn package`.